 It’s important to get the little things right; a little known ‘filmmaking’ rule of thumb is to balance the weight of your frames.
 In a long form documentary or in our case, large sets of interviews one after the next, it’s important to get an even balance of left and right shots.
 Otherwise, subconsciously, our audience (that’s you) starts to feel one side of the screen is heavier than the other.

 This was a unique partnership story between Treasury Wine Estates, Toll Group and SCT Logistics.
 In this video we follow the journey wine produced in the Barossa Valley and Murray Region by Treasury takes to get to its destination overseas – spoiler alert, it ends up on ‘The Wine Train’ on the way to the docks.

-Patties Foods was going through some large growth at the time of filming this campaign and part of that was the new stake-hold they had just made in Australian Whole Foods.
-They celebrated this achievement by including a chapter of this film, dedicated to featuring the additional capabilities that joining forces offers them in the marketplace.
+Patties Foods was going through large growth at the time of filming this campaign and part of that was the new stake-hold they had just made in Australian Whole Foods.
+They celebrated this achievement by including a chapter in this film, dedicated to featuring the additional capabilities that joining forces offers them in the marketplace.

 Construction of the new SCT Logistics freight train terminal in Bromelton was completed; the terminal connected and expanded SCT’s already extensive Australian network into Queensland, with increased accessibility to their trucking network.
 Now to record the maiden journey!

 REDfusion accompanied SCT on the first Victoria to Queensland train journey to tell their story and share in the excitement of this incredible milestone in the Company’s history.
 This journey started at SCT’s Melbourne headquarters; the train was being loaded with cargo from many newly onboarded clients taking full advantage of the direct service now offered.